 Diphtheria is an acute bacterial disease that usually affects the tonsils, throat, nose, and/or skin.
 The disease is passed from person to person by droplet transmission, usually by breathing in bacteria after an infected person has coughed, sneezed, or even laughed.
 It can also be spread by handling used tissues or by drinking from a glass used by an infected person.
 People can also get sick from touching infected sores on persons with the skin form of diphtheria.
 The diphtheria bacteria make a toxin that sickens people.
 Diphtheria can lead to breathing problems, heart failure, paralysis, and sometimes death.

 Signs and symptoms may vary from mild to severe.
 They usually start two to five days after exposure.
 Symptoms often come on fairly gradually, beginning with a sore throat and fever.
 In its early stages, diphtheria may be mistaken for a severe sore throat.
 Other symptoms include a low-grade fever and enlarged lymph nodes (swollen glands) located in the neck.
 Diphtheria can cause skin lesions that may be painful, red, and swollen.
 People carrying diphtheria germs are contagious for up to four weeks without antibiotics, even if they themselves do not develop symptoms.

 There is a vaccine to prevent diphtheria.
 Most people receive their first dose as children in the form of a combined vaccine called DTaP (diphtheria-tetanus-acellular pertussis).
 Health officials now recommend that adults and adolescents receive a Tdap (tetanus-diphtheria-acellular pertussis) booster vaccine to protect against tetanus, diphtheria, and pertussis (whooping cough).
-This recommendations is instead of the previously recommended Td (tetanus-diphtheria vaccine) can be used for needed booster doses.
+This recommendation is instead of the previously recommended Td (tetanus-diphtheria vaccine) can be used for needed booster doses.

 Facts about Diphtheria